 The real-time monitoring and controlling of the industrial process

-SCADA data collection process starts with peripheral devices like RTUs and PLCs.
+The data collection process starts with peripheral devices like RTUs and PLCs.
 Remote Terminal Units and Programmable Logic Controllers are connected to the industrial sensors and networked to SCADA.
 The peripheral devices enable the integration of all the necessary components and machines into the control system.
 Control systems in big industrial companies must process data from a large amount of PLCs in dozens of locations.
 Different machines, PLCs, and RTUs can often utilize different communication protocols.
-Because of that, SCADA systems must support multiple options, scenarios, and communication protocols.
+Because of that, systems must support multiple options, scenarios, and communication protocols.

 The gathered data is disseminated to various devices like application servers, archive, communication, and calculation servers, and other computers.
 Processed data are presented to the authorized personnel using the Human-Machine Interface (HMI).
 SCADA is commonly used to control a specific technology process or a production line.
-However, the benefits of SCADA are much more tangible, if it controls the entire business process of the company.
+However, its benefits are much more tangible, if it controls the entire business process of the company.
 Nowadays, it is crucial to have a global view and global control of wide industry and production areas.
 The employee responsible for monitoring and controlling the manufacturing/industrial and energy process is presented with a comprehensive real-time overview and can directly control and adjust the individual components.

 SCADA for better management decisions

 While providing invaluable support for day-to-day operation management, SCADA is also an important tool for strategic management decisions.
 The gathered data is continuously archived and processed.
-The SCADA historian can help to analyze internal production and business processes, locate bottlenecks, find the weak points, and causes of errors.
+The historian can help to analyze internal production and business processes, locate bottlenecks, find the weak points, and causes of errors.